moorepants/learn-multibody-dynamics/eom.rst

 These are the `Newton-Euler equations`_ for a multibody system in the form presented in [Kane1985]_ pg.
 158, thus we also call these equations *Kane's Equations*.
-The dynamical differential equations can only be formed with when motion is viewed from an `inertial reference frame`_, because an inertial reference frame is one where Newton's First Law holds, i.e. objects at rest stay at rest unless an external force acts on them.
+The dynamical differential equations can only be formed when motion is viewed from an `inertial reference frame`_, because an inertial reference frame is one where Newton's First Law holds, i.e. objects at rest stay at rest unless an external force acts on them.
 An inertial reference frame is one that is not accelerating, or can be assumed not to be with respect to the motion of the bodies of interest.

 .. _Newton-Euler equations: https://en.wikipedia.org/wiki/Newton%E2%80%93Euler_equations
 .. _inertial reference frame: https://en.wikipedia.org/wiki/Inertial_frame_of_reference